What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 The city’s cultural offerings are diverse and reflect its multicultural population.
 Visitors can enjoy a range of museums, galleries, and cultural events that celebrate Costa Rican art, music, and literature, as well as traditions from other cultures.
 For example, San José hosts an annual international book fair that showcases the works of local and international writers, and the National Museum, which is housed in a former military barracks, exhibits artifacts that date back to pre-Columbian times.

 San José is also a hub for business and commerce, with many international companies having a presence in the city.
-This has helped to make it a vibrant and cosmopolitan destination, with a range of restaurants, bars, and entertainment options to suit all tastes.
+This has helped to make it a vibrant and cosmopolitan destination, with a range of restaurants, bars, and nightlife options to suit all tastes.
 Whether you’re interested in history, culture, or business, San José has something to offer.

 The main population hub and capital of Costa Rica is San Jose.
 It is the sixth most visited Latin American city.
 You can go on a city tour, take a cooking class, experience authentic Costa Rican culture, and enjoy a stay in the most populated area of the country.
 San José also operates as a great home base for your vacation, being centrally located and within driving distance of many attractions for a day trip, including Arenal Volcano, Tortuga Island, and the Gulf of Nicoya.